Buenos Aires City Legislature Palace

 The Buenos Aires Legislature Palace (Palacio de la Legislatura de la Ciudad de Buenos Aires) houses the Legislature of the City of Buenos Aires, Argentina.
 It is an architectural landmark in the city's Montserrat district, situated in a triangular block bounded by the streets Hipólito Yrigoyen Street, Presidente Julio A. Roca Avenue and Perú Street.
 Built of grey granite, it has a Neoclassical design.
-The building is open to the public on week-days only.
+The building is open to the public on weekdays only.
 The building contains the Esteban Echeverría Library, Salón Rosado (also known as the "Eva Perón Hall"), and a carillon which, when it was installed in 1930, was the largest in South America.

 History

 A lot southwest of the Plaza de Mayo was set aside for the building's construction.
 The building's design was awarded through a competition to local architect Héctor Ayerza.
 Approved and budgeted by the council in 1926, Ayerza's eclectic design drew heavily from French Neoclassical architecture.
 The foundation stone was laid under the First Congress of Municipalities of the Republic of Argentina, on November 18, 1926, by Marcelo Torcuato de Alvear.
 A commemorative plaque was affixed on the occasion.
 Louis Falcone was awarded the contract with a completion time of 5 years, and the work started on September 19, 1927; the contract included works of luxury fittings, lighting, a clock tower with five bells and a carillon with 30 bells.
 Problems with contractual interpretation were arbitrated by the engineer Sebastian Ghigliazza.
 The palace was inaugurated on October 3, 1931.
 The building has been home to other government agencies.
 Juan Perón, who established the Secretariat of Labor and Social Insurance, set aside a wing in the building for the purpose.
 Perón had the building declared a National Historic Monument in 1951.